Symmetrical Dipole Contribution from Planar Defects on m-plane ZnO Epitaxial Films

-Chung-Wei Liu, Shoou-Jinn Chang, Yen-Teng Ho, Sanjaya Brahma, Li Chang and Kuang-Yao Lo
+Chung-Wei Liu, Shoou-Jinn Chang, Yen-Teng Ho, Li Chang, Kuang-Yao Lo and Sanjaya Brahma

-Basal stacking fault, non-polar plane, ZnO, second harmonic generation
+Basal stacking fault, non-polar plane, second harmonic generation, ZnO.

-Institute of Microelectronics & Department of Electrical Engineering and Center for Micro/Nano Science and Technology, National Cheng Kung University, Tainan 701, Taiwan.
+Department of Physics, National Cheng Kung University, Tainan 701, Taiwan.